Start on Jun 9, 2025 | Due on Jun 23, 2025 | With grace days Jun 25, 2025

 If you add any testcases of your own please put them in the directories answer/testcases/[your-username]/ and answer/references/[your-username]/ using the same convention used by zipout.py and check.py.

-• Your output on the testcases which is the file output.zip produced by running python3 zipout.py must be uploaded to the hw2 submission page on Coursys.
-When we run check.py on the public testcases it should have a value higher than the output from the default program to get any marks.
+answer directory as a zip file source.zip produced by running python3 zipsrc.py must be uploaded to the hw2 submission page on Coursys.output.zip produced by running python3 zipout.py must be uploaded to the hw2 submission page on Coursys.
+When we run check.py on the public testcases it should have a value higher than the output from the default program to get any marks.source.zip must be on your GitHub repository.
+Please commit and push often in order to get feedback on your code.make decafast in your answer directory to create the decafast binary.answer/README.md file.If you have any questions or you’re confused about anything, just ask.